 Images Bashir Antoine Chakar (Emergency Registrar) and text Genevieve Carbonatto

 A 72 year old man presents to the Emergency Department.
 He awoke in the early hours of the morning with acute abdominal pain which he thinks is due to what he had eaten the night before.
 He describes his pain as being 10/10.
 He has been treated in the past for peptic ulcer disease and gastritis.
-He has been seen by your colleague who thinks this may be reflux oesophagitis.
-He is treated for this but despite analgesia he does not settle.
+The initial working diagnosis is reflux oesophagitis.
+He does not settle with a PPI and mylanta.
 His CRP is 3.2, his WCC 9.2, his electrolytes unremarkable.
-You are asked to do an ultrasound to check whether anything else may be going on.
+A point of care ultrasound is performed.

 A close up of the loops of bowel shows a ‘lace like’ bowel wall due to the thickened valvulae conniventes.
 This is typical of bowel oedema.

-You immediately call the surgeons.
-A CT is organised and the report states that there is no free fluid in the peritoneal cavity and mild bowel wall thickening in the right lower quadrant.
+A CT is organised which shows free fluid and mild bowel wall thickening in the right lower quadrant.
 He is urgently taken to theatre where an internal hernia is identified and 500 mls of serosanguinous fluid is evacuated.
 160 cm of congested hyperaemic bowel is visible.
 The internal hernia is reduced.
 The bowel is still viable and treated with warm packs and oxygen and after a short stint in ICU on antibiotics he is discharged for rehabilitation and does well.

 Misdiagnosis or delayed diagnosis of internal hernias is common.
 This delay in diagnosis causes significant morbidity and mortality (1)